 THE CONTEXT

 Climate Change in Freeport 6

 Reducing our Contribution 10

 Pathway to Zero 14

 Freeport's Commitment to Climate Action 15

 THE PROCESS

 Developing the Plan 17

 Guiding Principles 20

 THE ROADMAP

 Connected Mobility and Land Use 23

 Efficient Buildings and Clean Energy 26

 Smart Waste Management and Circular Economy 29

 Healthy Lands and Waters 32

-Public Health & Resilient Community 35
+Public Health and Resilient Community 35

-Moving Forward to Implementation 38
+Moving Forward to Implementation

-Metrics to Track Progress 40

-Glossary 42
+Glossary 40

-Endnotes 4 4
+40

-Appendix A. Implementation Table x
+Appendix A. Implementation Table and Metrics

-Appendix B. Greenhouse Gas Inventory Report x
+Appendix B. Greenhouse Gas Inventory Report

-Appendix C. Streetlight Transportation Analysis x
+Appendix C. Streetlight Transportation Analysis

-Annendix D. Vulnerability Assessment v
+Appendix D. Vulnerability Assessment

 Freeport is a unique community.
-We enjoy a picturesque coastline and strong connection to our natural environment, a vibrant culture and economy, and an engaging community - making this town special not only to those who live here year round but also those who come to visit for a day.
+We enjoy a picturesque coastline and strong connection to our natural environment, a vibrant culture and economy, and an engaging community-making this town special, not only to those who live and work here year round, but also to those who come to visit for a day.
 To safeguard Freeport's values and vital assets for future generations, we must come together to bolster our resilience against the increasing threats of climate change, such as rising seas, severe storms, and heightened public health risks.
-Addressing this challenge is an opportunity for individuals, businesses, and community leaders to collectively shape a healthy and just future for generations to come.
+Addressing this challenge is an opportunity for individuals, businesses, and community leaders to collectively shape a healthy and just future for younger generations.